List of Doraemon characters: Mrs. Honekawa

+Sunekichi Honekawa

 Sunekichi Honekawa (スネ吉) is Suneo's college aged cousin.
 He is an expert in radio-controlled toys and he often takes Suneo alone or with friends (except for Nobita) on picnics and hikes.

 In the closed captioning of the English dub episode Vacuum Cleaner Super Car, his original Japanese name Sunekichi appears after the transformation of a driving school, which might be an error.